Today was my last official day at

 accomplished at night, so the delay is a good thing all around.

-have been in Portland again, even though it was not in my original
+been in Portland again, even though it was not in my original plans

-plans for the winter.
-I got to see some things I had missed
+for the winter.
+I got to see some things I had missed last

-last time around, shown them by a new friend who took me hiking on
+time around, shown them by a new friend who took me hiking on beautiful

-beautiful trails, and up to Portland's oldest mansion with breathtaking
+trails, and up to Portland's oldest mansion with breathtaking views

-friend from the town of Molalla took me down the river road to a spot
+the town of Molalla took me down the river road to a spot called

-called "The Narrows" where the river curves through steep
+"The Narrows" where the river curves through steep cliffs

 "The Sunburst."
 It was a cool and overcast day, and the